 Who am I ?

 I’m a freelance IT consultant living near Antwerp, Belgium.
-I was born on a freezing winter night in 1978.

 I specialize in Web development and architecture, mostly revolving around the PHP ecosystem.
 I’m interested in scalability, both from a software perspective, as well as a system and network perspective.